4r0n3/DSC-installer-code/README.md

 sudo yarn start > /dev/null 2>&1

-Copy-paste the script from file
+Copy-paste the whole contents of the file

 * installerCodeBruteForce.txt